-- The encoder counter can be read by software and can be used to monitor the current position of the motor. - To read out or to change the position value of the encoder use axis parameter #209.
-To read out the position of the internal encoder use GAP 209, 0.
-The encoder position register can also be changed using command SAP 209, 0, <n>, with n = -2147483648 ...
-2147483647. - Axis parameter #210 is used to change the encoder settings.
-This also includes the prescaler of the encoder.
-The prescaler is used to match motor resolution and encoder resolution.
+- The encoder counter can be read by software and can be used to monitor the exact position of the motor. - The Encoder channel Z is used for zeroing the encoder counter.
+It can be selected as high or as low active, and it is automatically checked in parallel to the Encoder channel A and B inputs for referencing exactly. - To read out or to change the position value of the encoder, axis parameter #209 is used.
+To read out the position of your encoder use GAP 209, <axis>.
+The encoder position register can also be changed using command SAP 209, <axis>, <n>, with n = -2147483648...2147483647.